The Drive That Ruined Every Other Road Trip: Big Sur on Highway 1

 Big Sur isn't a town.
 It's a 90-mile stretch of coastline between Carmel and San Simeon where the Santa Lucia Mountains meet the Pacific with no buffer, no compromise, and minimal infrastructure.
 There are maybe a dozen businesses along the entire stretch.
 Cell service is nonexistent.
 Gas stations are rare and expensive ($7+ per gallon at some spots).
 If your car breaks down, you wait.

-The day I drove, the fog rolled in at mile thirty.
-Not a gentle marine layer — a wall of white that reduced visibility to fifty feet.
-I crawled at 15 mph around blind curves with a cliff on one side and the memory of an ocean on the other.
-And then the fog would lift for three seconds and I'd see a half-mile of coastline in sharp, absurd clarity before the white swallowed everything again.
+Some days the fog rolls in around mile thirty.
+Not a gentle marine layer — a wall of white that drops visibility to fifty feet and has you crawling at 15 mph around blind curves, a cliff on one side and the memory of an ocean on the other.
+Then it lifts for three seconds, hands you a half-mile of coastline in sharp, absurd clarity, and swallows everything again.

 Big Sur in fog is terrifying and beautiful in equal measure.